 Medical pathologists are medical doctors who specializes in medical pathology--the study of fluids and body tissue.
 They are a crucial part of the medical diagnostics team.
 The expected job growth for doctors and surgeons is much faster than the job market as a whole.
 The median annual salary for a medical pathologist is about $191,000.

-Medical pathologists are medical doctors who diagnose disease by studying fluids and tissue samples, often down to a microscopic level.
-They are usually consulted by other physicians to help determine diagnosis, prognosis, and proper treatment for patients.
-The path to becoming a pathologist takes about 12 years following completion of high school and requires a medical degree (either a Doctorate of Medicine or Doctor of Osteopathy degree), residency and fellowship training, and licensure.
+Medical pathologists are medical doctors who diagnose disease by studying fluids and tissue samples, often down to the microscopic level.
+They are usually consulted by other physicians to help determine diagnosis, prognosis and proper treatment for patients.
+The path to becoming a pathologist takes about 12 years following the completion of high school, and requires a medical degree (either a Medical Doctor or Doctor of Osteopathy degree), residency training and licensure.

 Medical school (4 years)

 Pathology residency (4-5 years)